RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

 When a job is in *PD* (pending) status you need to determine why.

-.. important:: The balance in the account must have enough core hours to cover the job request.
+.. important:: **The balance in the account must have enough core hours to cover the job request**.

+               *  This applies to all jobs submitted with ``sbatch`` or ``srun``.
-               This applies to ALL partitions, including free.
+               * This applies to ALL partitions, including free.
 While your job will not be charged when submitted to a free partition, there must be a sufficient balance for Slurm to begin your job.

 .. _pending reasons: